Separate the fact from the fiction with our student-written guide

 Yet there is far more than just sport at the College.
 On the arts and music front, to name just a few of the clubs on offer, there is the Music Society, the John Oldham Drama Society and creative writing workshops.
 Teddy Hall even offers Masterclass funding, a scheme unique to this College, offering up to £1000 each year for students who want to get advanced coaching in an extra-curricular activity, because the College recognises that studying isn’t the only part of people’s lives.

 Reality: Oxford does have a ‘uniform’ of sorts, which is called sub-fusc (for a glossary of all the strange Oxford terms, check the useful links section at the bottom of the page), but this is only worn very occasionally.
 It consists of formal clothing and a gown and is only worn for exams (although you can take off your gown and tie as soon as you get in the exam hall) and matriculation, which is a ceremony in which you officially become a member of the university.
+It’s only in TV shows that you see students wearing gowns all the time.

 However, for the vast majority of the time we dress in normal, everyday clothes.
 We turn up to tutorials in a t-shirt and jeans, and sometimes go to early morning lectures barely out of our pyjamas!

 Here at Teddy Hall, the welfare supervision is also superb.
 We have a College Nurse and a College Chaplain, who are both experienced counsellors available to talk to you about any issues you may encounter during your time at university.
-We also have both a male and female undergraduate Welfare Officer, who are elected by the student body to be in charge of the welfare of the undergraduate body here at Teddy Hall.
+We also have both a male and female undergraduate Welfare Officer, who are elected by the student body to be in charge of the welfare of the undergraduates here at Teddy Hall.
 The Welfare Officers are assisted by a team of Peer Supporters – students who go through roughly 30 hours of training and are there to discuss any issues you might be having.

 If for whatever reasons you need support or just somebody to talk to, then there’s definitely someone who can help you.